Tush Push: Defending against the Tush Push

-Criticism
+Criticism and ban attempts

 Legality and legitimacy in football complaints

 Upon the Tush Push's rise in usage, a majority of NFL teams filed complaints about the legality of the play, citing the "assisting the runner" penalty.
 The play takes advantage of an NFL rule that was modified in 2005 to allow players to assist the ball carrier in the form of pushing, which was previously banned, although "pulling" and "carrying" are still prohibited.
 In Week 8 of the 2022 season, the NFL's officiating department issued a clarification regarding whether the play should be penalized: "This is not a foul, because what he is doing is pushing the runner.
 Players are allowed to push, but they are not allowed to encircle and pull to assist the runner."
+The play is currently banned in high school football due to being under a similar "helping the runner" rule from the National Federation of State High School Associations.

 "A great play essentially creates freedom for an individual to move away from the pile of men.
 The Tush Push is a shove into the pile."